andreashuber69/net-worth/README.md

    your balance.
 If you choose to do so, the application will also send your public address to an online service like e.g. blockchain.info.
-- **Encryption**: All queries are always encrypted (https), but of course the owners of the respective services will have access to the contents of your query (which can be attributed to you via your IP address).
+- **Encryption**: All queries are always encrypted (https), but of course the owners of the respective services will have access to the contents of the queries (which can be attributed to you via your IP address).
 If you have concerns about that, you should use a reputable VPN provider or even TOR.

 ## Known Issues / Feedback